ICONSIAM Celebrates 5th Anniversary as a Global Destination

 - Bangkok Illumination 2023: A radiant illumination festival from November 1, 2023, to January 5, 2024.

-- Ikebana & Flower Show: The event, presented under the concept of "Journey of Rose," blends Thai and Japanese floral elements.
-Visitors are invited to experience demonstrations of Japanese-style flower arranging, enjoying ballet performances, and participating in numerous workshop activities, which will take place from November 25 to 28, 2023, at Charoen Nakhon Hall on the M Floor of ICONSIAM.

-- World Luxury Fashion Show: This is the year's most prestigious fashion show featuring renowned luxury brands, bringing a world-class runway to Bangkok for the first time.
+- World Luxury Fashion Show: A world-class runway to Bangkok for the first time.
 The event will take place at ICONSIAM in December.

 - The Legendary Dragon 2024 by Miguel Chevalier: A digital art display from January 12 to February 4, 2024.